Zhang Yuning (footballer, born 1997): ADO Den Haag (loan)

+Beijing Guoan

 On 24 February 2019, Zhang transferred to Chinese Super League side Beijing Guoan.
 On 1 March 2019, he made his debut for the club in a 1–0 away win against Wuhan Zall.
 He scored his first goal for the club on 9 March 2019 in a 4–0 away win against Chongqing Lifan.

 International career

-Zhang made his debut for the Chinese national team on 3 June 2016 in a 4–2 win against Trinidad and Tobago, scoring twice and assisting a goal.
+Zhang made his debut for the Chinese national team on 3 June 2016 in a 4–2 win against Trinidad and Tobago, scoring twice and assisting a goal on his debut.

+Zhang was named in China's squad for the 2023 AFC Asian Cup in Qatar and came on as a substitute in their opening match against Tajikistan on 13 January 2024.

+During the 2026 FIFA World Cup qualification match against Thailand on 6 June 2024, he was involved in a rather controversial goal.
+China were trailing behind by one goal when Behram Abduweli, the substitute, took a shot from a deflected header by his teammate and hit the net at the 79th minute; most sources attributed the goal to Behram but FIFA and AFC considered Zhang to be the scorer when the ball was believed to have deflected off his back, albeit unintentionally and Zhang being in a completely passive position.

+On 14 November 2024, Zhang scored a crucial 91st minute late winner in a 1–0 away win against Bahrain in the third round of 2026 FIFA World Cup qualification, only three minutes after a potential match winning goal by Ali Haram was ruled out for offside.

 Personal life

 Zhang comes from a devout Christian family and has stated that Kaká is his footballing role model.

+His younger brother Zhang Yuquan is also a professional footballer currently playing as a goalkeeper at Shenzhen Peng City.